How Much Are Junk Cars Worth? 2025 Values by Type, Make & Model

 Trucks and vans often have more metal weight, which increases scrap value, and their parts are in higher demand among used auto buyers.

 Note: These prices represent current market averages as of October 2025.
 Your specific offer may vary based on condition and location.
-Get an exact quote for your car →
+Calculate your junk car's value →

 How Condition Affects Junk Car Value